nikalevidze/data-cleaning-project/README.md

 Duplicate entries are checked based on email addresses, and any duplicates found are deleted from the cleaned table.

 ## Usage
-- Download the club_member_info.csv file and run the script against it in your SQL environment.
+- Download the club_member_info.csv file and run the script data_cleaning.sql against it in your SQL environment.